turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 end
 ```

-This looks a little gnarly, so let's walk through what it's doing:
+This is a little gnarly, so let's walk through what it's doing:

 1. Create a path to our fixture file using `File.join` and `Rails.root`
 2. Read the contents of the file using `File.read` (remember `File.read`